LividWo/Revisit-MMT/README.md

 train.de # target sentences
 train.vision.en # image id associated with each source sentence
 # We re-index image id from 0 to #number of images for convinence
-train.bert.en # the source sentence (without tokenization) used for retrieval (based on BERT)
+train.bert.en # the source sentence (without bpe) used for retrieval
 ```